 You never know what we might find.

 Moon craters.
 Jupiter's moons.
 Saturn's rings.
 Venus glowing low.
 Red stars.
 Star clusters.
 Constellations.
 Satellites.
-A perfect gap in the clouds.
+Surprise gaps in the clouds.

 Three simple ways to book StarCoast: